Info

 + See Also:

-Everyday Militarisms: Hidden in Plain Sight / Site forum, Society and Space
+Everyday Militarisms: Hidden in Plain Sight / Site edited forum, Society and Space

 Transnational Feminist Practices Against War, Meridians Journal